dasta400/dzOS/README.md

 Same as [Mark II](#mark-ii), adding:

-* **Cartridge Port**: allow to almost instantaneously load and access programs from a ROM cartridge plugged into the port.
-The cartridge port exposes only the memory-related signals (A0..A15, D0..D7, /MEMRD) from the CPU, power supply (+5V, GND), the ROM select signal (/ROM_CE) from the Control Bus, and a special signal (EXTROM) to indicate that a cartridge is inserted and the internal ROM shouldn't be used.
+* **Cartridge Port**: allows to almost instantaneously load and access programs from a ROM cartridge plugged into the port.
+The port exposes only the memory-related signals (A0..A15, D0..D7, /MEMRD) from the CPU, power supply (+5V, GND), the ROM select signal (/ROM_CE) from the Control Bus, and a special signal (EXTROM) to indicate that a cartridge is inserted and the internal ROM shouldn't be used.
   * The Cartridge Connector is a 30 pins (2×15) Standard Card Edge Connector 2.54 mm pitch, located at the back of the computer case.
   * ROM Cartridges have an edge connector with 15 contacts on each side of the PCB, spaced to 2.54mm, that connects to the Cartridge Connector.
   * When a ROM Cartridge is inserted the internal ROM should be disabled, so that the computer executes code from the ROM cartridge instead of the OS.
-To enable this feature, the EXTROM signal MUST be connected to +5V.
+To enable this feature, the EXTROM signal is connected to +5V.
 * **Auto load&run files from disk**: When the user types a command, if the command entered is not a DZOS command, CLI checks in the current disk if a file with the name of the command exists.
-If it does and has attribute EXE (i.e. Attribute Bit 3 is set), it loads it into RAM and executes it.
+If it does and has attribute _EXE_, it loads it into RAM and executes it.
 No need anymore for _run \<filename>_.
 Simply type the filename to execute it.

 ### Block Diagram